JoeyJaySWE/Custom-Battle-Royal/README.md

 After this you'll be provided with a short intro text then you'll find the players name (listed in cyan) at the top with it's health, folllowed by the AI/Player2 (listed in Red).
-Each player have his/hers attacks printed out together with 2 additional options.
+Each player has his/hers attacks printed out together with 2 additional options.
 * Do nothing (If you want to give your oponent a freebie)
 * Surrender (Quit the game and make your opponent the victor)